 Quick Summary

-• Yes, foreigners can buy property in Gibraltar.
-There are no restrictions on foreign ownership.
+- Yes, foreigners can buy open-market property in Gibraltar freely.
+No restrictions on foreign ownership apply.

-• Most Gibraltar residential properties are leasehold with 150-year leases, which is standard and not a concern.
+- Most Gibraltar residential properties are leasehold with 150-year leases, which is standard and not a concern for buyers or lenders.

-• Non-resident buyers typically need a 25-40% deposit for a Gibraltar mortgage.
+- Non-resident buyers typically need a 25% to 40% deposit for a Gibraltar mortgage.

 Gibraltar occupies a unique position in the European property market.
 It is a British Overseas Territory with its own legal system, its own tax regime, and a small but internationally active real estate sector.
-One of the questions we hear most often from prospective buyers is whether non-British nationals, or people who do not live in Gibraltar, can actually purchase property there.
+One of the questions prospective buyers ask most often is whether non-British nationals, or people who do not live in Gibraltar, can actually purchase property there.

 The answer is straightforward: yes.
-Gibraltar places no restrictions on foreign property ownership.
-Citizens of any country, residents of any other jurisdiction, and buyers who have no intention of living in Gibraltar full-time can all purchase property freely.
+Gibraltar places no restrictions on foreign ownership of open-market residential property.
+Citizens of any country, residents of any other jurisdiction, and buyers who have no intention of living in Gibraltar full-time can all purchase freely.
 This openness to international buyers, combined with Gibraltar's tax advantages and strategic Mediterranean location, is a core part of what drives demand in the market.

 Gibraltar Is Not Part of the EU